 There is a lot of confusion for the general public as to how interior designers charge for their services.
 I believe in part the mystery stems from the plethora of entertainment media; never showing an exchange of money for services rendered, how much that would be given the scale and scope of a design project.
 Another confusing aspect is that depending on the type of interior design service, e.g. remodel, décor, lighting, consulting etc. the fee structures vary.

 I will explain here how all the various pricing structures work within the interior design industry, hoping this will eliminate any confusion regarding designer fees.

 The various types of fees are:

 One item I know people are very confused about is the “contingency fee” or “re-sale charge”.
 It is quite understandable that this fee will throw the client off a bit as it pertains exclusively to merchandise sold “to the trade only”.
 The general public can only purchase goods from retailers so this is usually a foreign concept.

 To the trade only is a wholesaler that sells only to those who have a re-sale license.
-Designers make purchases from these wholesalers at their discounted price, generally 40%-50% less and then “re-sells” it to their clients at a mark-up, the designer is therefore the retailer.
+Designers make purchases from these wholesalers at their wholesale price, generally 40%-50% less and then “re-sells” it to their clients at a mark-up, the designer is therefore the retailer.
 This is the “contingency fee” or “re-sale charge”.
-The designer’s mark-up will vary from region to region but typically you should see anywhere from 20% – 35%.
+The designer’s mark-up will vary from region to region but typically you should see anywhere from 20% – 40%.
 (Note that a retailer also buys from a wholesaler and then marks-up their pricing from 50% -100%.)

 The hourly fee is simply charging the client by the hour for her/his time.
 This is usually the most appropriate type of compensation for consultancy work.